 ‘Cash on hand’ shall include holdings of national and foreign banknotes and coins in circulation that are commonly used to make payments.

 ‘Cash balances at central banks’ shall include ‘loans and advances’ that are balances receivable on demand at central banks.
+Such balances shall be readily available at all times.
+Compulsory reserves are excluded from this item and they shall be reported as ‘loans and advances’ in the accounting portfolios “financial assets at amortised cost” for IFRS institutions.
+Under national GAAP based on BAD, compulsory reserves shall be reported within the relevant accounting portfolio “non-trading non-derivative financial assets measured at a cost-based method” or ‘Other non-trading non-derivative financial assets’ depending on whether they are measured at moderate or strict LOCOM.

 ‘Other demand deposits’ shall include ‘loans and advances’ that are balances receivable on demand with credit institutions.
+Such balances shall be readily available at all times.

 ‘Investments in subsidiaries, joint ventures and associates’ shall include the investments in associates, joint ventures and subsidiaries which are not fully or proportionally consolidated under the regulatory scope of consolidation, except where they shall be classified as held for sale in accordance with IFRS 5, irrespective of how they are measured, including where the accounting standards allow for them to be included in the different accounting portfolios used for financial instruments.
 The carrying amount of investments accounted for using the equity method shall include related goodwill.

-4i.
+4A.
+Carbon credits as defined in Annex II, Table 2 of the Commission Delegated Regulation (EU) 2023/2772 supplementing Directive 2013/34/EU of the European Parliament and of the Council as regards sustainability reporting standards and crypto-assets compliant with IFRS-IC definition (in the ‘Holdings of Cryptocurrencies’ June 2019 Agenda Decision) shall be reported in ‘Intangible assets’.
+The latter included also those intangible assets that are accounted for under IAS 2.
 Assets that are not financial assets and that due to their nature could not be classified in specific balance sheet items shall be reported in ‘Other assets’.
 Other assets shall include, among others, gold, silver and other commodities, even where they are held with trading intent.

 Under the relevant national GAAP based on BAD, the carrying amount of repurchased own shares shall be reported as ‘other assets’ where presentation as asset is allowed under the relevant national GAAP.